 Having a guest book that is signed by everybody that joined you on your special day, can provide some inspirational, sweet and also hilarious quotes from the people you asked to join you on your wedding day.
 From the people who have been married for a long time giving you pieces of advice, to the friend who makes everything much more funny, and lighthearted, you will find yourself smiling as you look back over the messages.
 Everybody loves to have a go at writing a message to the bride and groom, and it really shows with guest Books.
 Guess books are a way to show the bride and groom that they care, and your friends and family will feel great about the event since they will of had a chance to see what they think in the guestbook.

 Even short Instagram or Snapchat videos can be added to an overall collage of the day.
-Lots of people in the past would’ve had to have brought a big camera with them, to secure any decent video footage.
+Lots of people in the past would’ve had to have brought a big camera with them, to secure any decent video footage or find a z Cam e2 hire.
 But with technology the way it is now, and how quickly things can be uploaded to the Internet, you really shouldn’t need to worry about this.
 Any idea you may have about this option may be proved wrong with this one what you see the results that you can achieve from short videos.
 Of course, hiring a professional videographer would be the best idea, but everyone has a camera phone now and can document certain parts of the wedding for you as well!

 The wedding is now approaching fast and it doesn’t get more real than putting your wedding invitations in the post!
 Your wedding invitations will set the tone for your big day and will be your guests’ first glimpse of the delights that your wedding has in store.
 It is, therefore, worth taking the time to get them just right!